BegumDev/GetSetHoliday/README.md

 * #### Browsers
     * Google chrome, Microsft Edge, Mozilla Firefox, Safari and Internet Explorer.
 * #### Devices
-    * iPad Mini, iPhone 12 Pro, Samsung Galaxy S20 Ultra, Samsung Galaxy A51/A71, iPhone X, iPad, iPad Pro.
+    * iPad Mini, iPhone 12 Pro, Samsung Galaxy S20 Ultra, Samsung Galaxy A51/A71, iPhone X, iPad, iPad Pro, Samsung Galaxy Fold, iPad Air.
-    * fix on iPad Air, Galaxy fold,
-### Further Testing.

 ### Fixed bugs.
-### Known Bugs.
-    * Not responsive on iPad Air
-***
+- Gallery of images was spilling out to the right on an iPad Air, fixed by setting a media screen to adjust it.

 ## Deployment
 ***
+### Gitpod

 ### GitHub Pages

 The project was deployed to GitHub Pages using the following steps;